Skip to main content

 clipboard_e02b4e6902a94e6dbf41e36ea0d0ebfc7.png

-11. Enter a new name for the Processing Method and click Save
+11. Specify a new name for the Processing Method and click Save.

 clipboard_ef15fb0dd88cf03b7d2b521cb8a52089c.png

-12. Exit from Review and now process the Sample Set using the older calibration curve.
-Go to the Sample Sets tab in Browse Project, right-click on the Sample Set and select Process
+12. Exit from Review and process the Sample Set using the older calibration curve.
+Go to the Sample Sets tab in Browse Project, right-click on the Sample Set, and select Process.

 clipboard_e5d0ae60001cabd1842e6e1fa8fed0254.png

-13. In the Background Processing and Reporting dialogue box select the Processing Method with the different name, and from the How drop-down menu select Quantitate Only.
+13. In the Background Processing and Reporting dialog box, select the Processing Method with the different name, and from the How drop-down menu, select Quantitate Only.
 Then click OK.

 clipboard_eae8d3e9cbc3707d74a653523a7dac795.png